What is a blackout?

 Blackouts caused by alcohol

-People can also black out because they have drunk a lot of alcohol.
+People can black out because they have drunk a lot of alcohol.
 In this case, the term blackout refers to memory loss.
-When they sober up, they can’t remember what happened while they were drunk.
-This is because the brain can’t form new memories when the alcohol in your blood reaches a certain level.
+When they sober up, they cannot remember what happened while they were drunk.
+This is because the brain cannot form new memories when the alcohol in your blood reaches a certain level.
 The more you drink, the more memory you lose.

 Drinking enough to cause a blackout will also cause problems with your walking, talking, standing, judgement and vision.